-Based in the heart of Central London, the University of Westminster Press (UWP) is a new open access publisher of peer reviewed academic books, policy briefs and journals that was launched in 2015.
+Based in the heart of Central London, the University of Westminster Press (UWP) is a relatively new digital-first open access publisher of peer reviewed academic books, policy briefs and journals that was launched in 2015.

-Launched in 2015, UWP exists to provide global public access to academic work in multiple formats.
-In partnership with our authors and editors, we shall publish in areas that reflect the teaching and research strengths of the University of Westminster in social sciences and humanities, science and technology, media arts and design, business, architecture and the built environment.
+UWP exists to provide global public access to academic work in multiple formats.
+In partnership with our authors and editors, we publish in areas that reflect the teaching and research strengths of the University of Westminster in social sciences and humanities, science and technology, media arts and design and other subject areas.
 UWP builds upon the strengths and traditions of the academic community and alumni of the University of Westminster.

 Inspired by the movement towards open access that is gathering pace across the world, our mission is to make journals and books free at the point of access in digital form and accessible and affordable in print, giving them the widest possible dissemination thus ensuring researchers around the globe can find scholarly materials without excess cost and with maximum convenience.

-The Press provides gratis access to electronic journals, monographs and books completely free of charge in a variety of digital formats.
-Broadening readerships within academic communities and opening up research to wider audiences the use of open access ensures that anyone who wishes can read at any time the high quality research of our authors and editors.
-High charges have previously restricted access to knowledge, even within university libraries, and our aim is allow our publications to find wider audiences than those protected behind exorbitant paywalls.
-We believe this will lead to improved collaboration and development across and within academic subject fields.
-In addition to enabling digital access at any time for our readers we also offer the possibility of purchasing our books and journals (if so desired) in print, where we do our best to ensure that prices for the user are maintained as low as possible.
+The Press provides gratis access to the readers of online journals, monographs and books completely free of charge in a variety of digital formats.
+In addition to enabling digital access at any time for our readers we also offer the possibility of purchasing our books in print, where we do our best to ensure that prices for the user are maintained as low as possible.

 In order to support and stimulate scholarly communication, we believe that the quality of our publications is extremely important.
-UWP's editorial and advisory boards, consisting of prominent and knowledgeable scholars, assess all publications based on their scholarly merits and relevant academic standards and assist authors in order to increase the quality and impact of works published by UWP.
-The Press is overseen by an academic board drawn from a range of disciplines, distinguished industry alumni and on a day-to-day basis is managed by experienced industry personnel.
+UWP's journal and book series advisory boards, consisting of prominent and knowledgeable scholars, assess all publications based on their scholarly merits and relevant academic standards and assist authors in order to increase the quality and impact of works published by UWP.
+The Press is overseen by an academic board drawn from a range of disciplines, and on a day-to-day basis is managed by experienced industry personnel.

 All UWP's publications are assessed via peer review using specialist expert advisers from across the world before consideration by its editorial board.
 The current board members are:

-Professor Christian Fuchs is Professor at, and the Director of, the Communication and Media Research Institute.
+Professor Christian Fuchsis Professor at, and the Director of, the Communication and Media Research Institute.
 He is also Director of the Westminster Institute for Advanced Studies.
-His fields of expertise are critical digital & social media studies and he is the author of numerous publications in these fields, including the books, Social Media: A Critical Introduction (2014) and Culture and Economy in the Age of Social Media (2015).
+His fields of expertise are critical digital & social media studies and he is the author of numerous publications in these fields, including the books, Social Media: A Critical Introduction (2014) and Communication and Capitalism: A Critical Theory (2020).
 He is co-editor of the critical communications journal tripleC and a member of the Executive Committee of the European Sociological Association.

-Andrew Lockett is Press Manager of the University of Westminster Press and has previously occupied senior academic editorial positions at Croom Helm/Routledge and Oxford University Press before a role as Head of Book Publishing at British Film Institute.
+Andrew Lockett is Press Manager of the University of Westminster Press and has previously occupied senior academic editorial positions at Routledge and Oxford University Press before a role as Head of Book Publishing at British Film Institute.
 More recently he has worked as Reference Director at Rough Guides and Publishing Director of Gerald Duckworth.
 He is an advisory board member of Goldsmiths Press and is a member of the Ubiquity Partner Advisory Board.

 Dr Sophie Triantaphillidou is Reader in Imaging Science, and member of the Computer Science Department in the Faculty of Science and Technology at the University of Westminster.
 She is the Director of the newly formed Computational Vision and Imaging Technology cross-faculty research group.
 Her research is concerned with evaluation of images and imaging systems and the interactions of the human visual system with the visual world.
 She is a Member of the Editorial Board of the Royal Photographic Society’s 'Imaging Science Journal'.

 Our journal Article Processing Charges (APCs) and Book Processing Charges (BPCs), whilst they vary (most directly with the length of a project) are always set at highly cost-efficient and significantly lower-than-average levels compared to the majority of large and/ or commercial publishers.

 We also have a network of relationships with other academic institutions and with funding bodies, ensuring that wherever possible we aim to divert financial administration away from authors and deal directly with their supporting institutions.